bobosola/PHP-SRTM/README.md

 ?>
 ```

-Usage is described in more detail in the class itself with worked examples in the demo code files.
+Usage is described in more detail in the class code.

-Be aware that empty data (e.g. over sea areas) is stored as 0x800 and returned as -32678, so such values must be handled accordingly in your code.
+Be aware that areas of no data (e.g. over sea areas) are stored as 0x800 and returned as -32678, so such values must be handled accordingly in your code.
 More details in the [SRTM FAQ](http://srtm.csi.cgiar.org/faq/).